Last updated: June 18, 2026

 Help with daily costs while you handle disability needs

-Disability care often creates extra costs: missed work, transportation, special food, medical trips, child care gaps, phone calls, and paperwork.
+Disability care often creates extra costs: missed work, transportation, special food, medical trips, child care gaps, phone calls, school meetings, and paperwork.
 These programs are not disability-only, but they can help stabilize your household while you work on SSI, IHSS, CCS, school, or regional center services.

-| Need | Program or guide | Where to start | Tip |
+| Need | Program | Where to start | Tip |

 |---|---|---|---|